whatisnuclear/website/_posts/2025-05-23-regulatory-reforms-nuclear-wants.md

 staff to never directly answer questions, but rather to just always ask for more information, even if the NRC knows that something would be wrong if submitted as is.
 This leads to a legalistic and adversarial relationship and wastes time in communication cycles.
-There is zero legal or regulatory basis for this behavior;
+There is no legal or regulatory basis for this behavior;
 it’s a culture that arose from nothing at some point within the NRC.
 The culture has been improving dramatically in the last 10 years, which is great.
 Encourage and enable the NRC more collaborative in the safety mission by allowing them to